Sivananda Yoga Health Educator Training (SYHET)

 Swami Dharmananda is assistant director of the Yoga Farm for many years and is in charge of the karma yoga program.
 He is a faculty of the Sivananda Institute of Health (SIHY) and is one of the main teachers of Yoga Philosophy and Meditation at the Ashram.
 He took sannyas vows in 2013 and is keenly interested in yoga psychology and philosophy, presenting the classical teaching in a practical and accessible way to people of all faiths and backgrounds.

-After 18 years of teaching and service at the Sivananda Yoga Vedanta Center in Los Angeles, Swami Sivasankariananda joined staff at the Sivananda Ashram Yoga Farm in May 2014 and has served as director of the San Francisco Center since February of 2015.
-Swamiji completed her TTC at the Yoga Farm in 1997 and ATTC there in 2008 and has been on yatra in north and south India and Mount Kailas.
+Swami Sivasankariananda, director of the Los Angeles Sivananda Yoga Vedanta Center, served as director of the San Francisco Center from February of 2015 to September 2019.
+She returns to LA where she lived for 20+ years.
+She completed her TTC at the Yoga Farm in 1997 and ATTC there in 2008.
+Swamiji has been on yatra in north and south India and Mount Kailas.
 She loves to teach and is particularly fond of the Bhakti Yoga practices.
-Swamiji took sannyas in 2017 and is a certified yoga therapist.
+She took sannyas in 2017 and is a certified yoga therapist.